academy-agents/academy/examples/README.md

 **05: Parsl Agent**.
 An agent that delegates actions to a [Parsl]('https://parsl-project.org) program.

 **06: LLM-calling Agent**.
 An agent-of-agents example in which an LLM-powered orchestrator agent delegates scientific work to a simulation agent via well-defined actions, with [LangChain](https://docs.langchain.com/oss/python/langchain/overview) used to handle reasoning and tool selection.

+**08: LLM-Group Chat**.
+A group chat of agents that collaborate to solve a problem [LangChain](https://docs.langchain.com/oss/python/langchain/overview) is still used to call LLMs, but communication between agents happens over the exchange, allowing another agent to supervise the conversation.